 Originally the mill had five water wheels and two beam engines although they have long since gone.

-The mill site became quite a large sprawling affair over the years with a hotch potch of buildings built during different time periods.
-The later buildings were single story red brick built on concrete piles that extended quite a distance into the marshy ground.
+The mill site became quite a large sprawling affair over the years with a hotch-potch of different buildings built during different time periods.
+The more recent buildings were single story red brick built on concrete piles that extended quite a distance into the marshy ground.